 Throughout the COVID-19 period and beyond, forecasting, inventory controls, and pricing decisions will rarely be this simple.
 Hotels have renovated and modernized their properties, similarly, it’s time to update and rethink our view of automated revenue management.

-In a high-speed environment, manually collecting, evaluating and calculating data via spreadsheets is not only a tedious process, but it’s also slow and highly susceptible to mistakes and missed opportunities and more importantly missed profits.
+In a high-speed environment, manually collecting, evaluating, and calculating data via spreadsheets is not only a tedious process, but it’s also slow and highly susceptible to mistakes and missed opportunities, and more importantly, missed profits.
 This is where an advanced revenue management system (RMS) makes a huge difference to both the top and bottom line.
-Through a series of specialized algorithms and calculations, an RMS assesses hotel performance and market demand and deploys pricing decisions automatically while simultaneously notifying the user.
+Through a series of specialized algorithms and calculations, an automated RMS assesses hotel performance and market demand and deploys pricing decisions automatically while simultaneously notifying the user.

 Wyatt Niblett-Wilson, Marketing Coordinator – Pricepoint